gardener/gardener/docs/concepts/resource-manager.md

 The controller differentiates between `source cluster` and `target cluster`.
 The `source cluster` hosts the `gardener-resource-manager` pod.
 Secrets in this cluster are watched and modified by the controller.
 The `target cluster` _can_ be configured to point to another cluster.
 The existence of ServiceAccounts are ensured and token requests are issued against the target.
-When the `gardener-resource-manager` is deployed next to the Shoot's controlplane in the Seed the `source cluster` is the Seed while the `target cluster` points to the Shoot.
+When the `gardener-resource-manager` is deployed next to the Shoot's controlplane in the Seed, the `source cluster` is the Seed while the `target cluster` points to the Shoot.

 #### Reconciliation Loop

 This controller reconciles secrets in all namespaces in the source cluster with the label: `resources.gardener.cloud/purpose: token-requestor`.
-See [here](../../example/resource-manager/30-secret-tokenrequestor.yaml) for an example of the secret.
+See [this yaml file](../../example/resource-manager/30-secret-tokenrequestor.yaml) for an example of the secret.

 The controller ensures a `ServiceAccount` exists in the target cluster as specified in the annotations of the `Secret` in the source cluster: